vipulpathak113/FrontendInterviewQuestions/README.md

 - **Symbol** : It is a primitive value with unique identifier.
   - Always return unique reference.
-  - Cannot be used as key in object.
+  - Can be used as key in object.
   - On looping key with Object.keys or for in loop, property will be not be visible.
   ```js
   let sym = Sybmol("id"); // to create symbol